PelionIoT/ref-wem-firmware/README.md

 The fota-demo project uses a Makefile to compile the source code.
 The Makefile attempts to detect the toolchain and target and calls the mbed compiler with appropriate options.

+**NOTE:** Versions prior to v1.7.0 no longer build due to outdated SHA references for the ws2801 and DHT libraries.
+As a workaround, please update the corresponding .lib files with the following refs:
+* ws2801 9706013b3a6aea3397320ba2383b9e2c924b64b8
+* DHT f6cd0c6d7abdf3b570687f89839e0ca5e24c6b3f

 ```
 make
 ```